mjoras/SCONE-PROTOCL/documents/charter.md

 Instead, it would be beneficial, for both the application provider and network operator, to signal network attributes to the application to self-adapt its video traffic to conform to the specified characteristics.
 The application provider has the ability to measure end user QoE and therefore can self-adapt with QoE feedback.

-L4S is a recently standardized mechanism where nodes in the network assist endpoints in discovering optimal sending rates through continous ECN feedback that gets interpreted by purpose built congestion control algorithms.
-However, L4S in itself is not sufficient as a mechanism to communicate network properties relating to video self-adaptation.
-L4S and ECN operates on RTT timescales, reflecting the current state of a network buffer, whereas the network properties relating to video traffic reflect policies that tend to be stable over orders of magnitude longer time scales.
-It is possible to construct an L4S capable traffic policer that marks packets that do not conform to some policy instead of dropping or queueing them, however such a policer is not explicitly distinguishable from a network node that experiences congestion.
-Furthermore, a signal consumed by the application layer allows for efficient bursting of video segments, with burst sizes controlled by the sending entity rather than on-path network policers.

 L4S is a recently standardized mechanism where nodes in the network assist endpoints in discovering optimal sending rates through continuous ECN feedback, interpreted by purpose-built congestion control algorithms.
 However, L4S alone is not sufficient to communicate network properties related to video self-adaptation.
 L4S and ECN operate on RTT timescales, reflecting the current state of a network buffer, whereas the network properties related to video traffic reflect policies that tend to be stable over orders of magnitude longer timescales.